paulstgermain/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used in the inner function reaching outward to find the context of the passed variable, "name", as well as in the hoisting of the inner function through the outer function to the named global consts to be used in multiple separate instances.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The first part of the result of the function - the returned string - "Dan rolled a" is static, and thus is the same every time this function is called, while the number rolled is subject to change because of the operation of the 'newRoll' inner variable.

 c.
 What is the lexical scope of `newRoll`?

+Block/function scoped.

 ### Task 3 - Stretch Goals